-Can I use neem oil as an insect repellent?
-Isn't neem repellent toxic?
+Can I use neem oil as a personal insect repellent?
+Is neem repellent toxic?

 "Can I use neem oil as an insect repellent?" someone asked on a gardening forum.
 I stumbled across the thread the other day.

 The answer chosen as the best answer was:

 "No!
 Neem oil is an insectiCIDE.
 It kills insects.
 You wouldn't want to put chemicals like that on your skin!"